zlatozar/study-paip/ch00/Readme.md

 will translate it to the symbol in *ch3's* map, rather than the one that would otherwise be inherited from *ch1*.
-The new symbol is also added to a shadowing symbols list that's part of the *ch3* package, so if you later use another package that also exports a BUILD-INDEX symbol, the package system will know there's no conflict—that you want the symbol from *ch3* to be used rather than any other symbols with the same name inherited from other packages.
+The new symbol is also added to a shadowing symbols list that's part of the *ch3* package, so if you later use another package that also exports a BUILD-INDEX symbol, the package system will know there's no conflict - that you want the symbol from *ch3* to be used rather than any other symbols with the same name inherited from other packages.
 - But if you actually want to use one of the inherited symbols, then you need to resolve the ambiguity